honeycombio/opentelemetry-collector-workshop/examples/2-zipkin/README.md

 **NOTE:** Do not forget to set [Gitpod's user variables](https://gitpod.io/variables).

-2. Change into the Proper Directory
+2. Change into the Correct Working Directory

 ```bash
 cd examples/2-zipkin/